 What is Cupping Therapy and Can It Help You?

-Cupping Therapy may have become more popular during the 2016 Olympics when the world watched Michael Phelps win multiple gold medals while having purple circles on his back and shoulders.
-However, Cupping Therapy has been around for centuries dating back to 1,550 BC.
+Cupping Therapy became more popular during the 2016 Olympics.
+This happened when the world watched Michael Phelps win multiple gold medals with large purple circles on his back and shoulders.
+However, Cupping Therapy has been around for centuries.
+The procedure actually dates back to 1,550 BC.

 Cupping Therapy has been used to treat many different ailments on all different types of people from professional athletes to the general population.
 Some of these ailments include:

-More research needs to be conducted on this topic, however, the research noted above does show beneficial effects.
-Many practitioners and patients have reported clinical benefits as well.
+More research needs to be conducted on this topic.
+However, the research noted above does show beneficial effects.
+Many practitioners and patients reported clinical benefits with their patient results, too.

-You can find a physical therapy clinic in your area and book a physical therapy appointment via the BetterPT app or BetterPT website.
-Through direct access you no longer need to obtain a prescription from your medical doctor and can, therefore, have access to physical therapy quicker and sooner.
+You can find a physical therapy clinic in your area and book a physical therapy appointment via the BetterPT app or BetterPT clinic location too.
+Through direct access, you no longer need to obtain a prescription from your medical doctor to begin sessions.
+Therefore, you have access to physical therapy quicker and sooner.
+This means you can start improving your health today.
 Don’t let those aches and pains continue to bother you, get BETTER soon!